 - What are Advising Weeks?

 Advising Weeks is a six (6) week academic advising initiative on campus, and takes place during spring (March-May) and fall (October-December) semesters.
 All students are encouraged to see and meet with their assigned Academic Advisors.
 Faculty advisor’s office hours will be posted outside of their office doors and in course syllabi.
-Counselors’ hours can be found on the following link: www.manchestercc.edu/advising.
+Counselors’ hours can be found at the following link: www.manchestercc.edu/advising.

 - What is a prerequisite?